Jack Hughes: New Jersey Devils

-On June 21, 2019, at the 2019 NHL Entry Draft, Hughes was selected first overall by the New Jersey Devils.
-On July 12, Hughes signed a three-year entry level contract with the Devils.
+On June 21, 2019, at the 2019 NHL entry draft, Hughes was selected first overall by the New Jersey Devils.
+On July 12, Hughes signed a three-year entry-level contract with the Devils.
 Hughes recorded his first career NHL point on October 17, in a game against the New York Rangers.
 In doing so, he became the third-youngest player in franchise history to record a point.
-Two days later, he recorded his first career NHL goal in a 1–0 win over the Vancouver Canucks.
+Two days later, he recorded his first career NHL goal in a 1–0 win over the Vancouver Canucks and his older brother, Quinn.

+In the first game of the 2021–22 season, on October 15, 2021, against the Chicago Blackhawks, Hughes scored an overtime goal to win the game 4–3, his second goal of the game, and tossed his stick into the crowd in an iconic celebration that was later replicated by Anaheim Ducks forward and former NTDP linemate Trevor Zegras, and then again by Hughes at the All-Star Game.
 On November 30, 2021, Hughes signed an eight-year, $64 million contract extension with the Devils.
-The following 2021–22 season was considered a breakout year for Hughes, despite missing seventeen games in October after dislocating his shoulder.
+The season was considered a breakout year for Hughes, despite missing seventeen games in October after dislocating his shoulder.
 He was selected to his first NHL All-Star Game in 2022, becoming the first player from the 2019 NHL draft class to be selected as an All-Star.
-After scoring a new career high of 26 goals and 30 assists in 49 games, the season ended on a disappointing note in early April when Hughes sustained an MCL sprain after a hit by New York Islanders right wing Oliver Wahlstrom, as a result of which he missed the final thirteen games.
+In early April 2022, after scoring a new career high of 26 goals and 30 assists in 49 games, the season ended on a disappointing note when Hughes sustained an MCL sprain after a hit by New York Islanders right wing Oliver Wahlstrom, as a result of which he missed the final 13 games.

+The 2022–23 season saw Hughes hitting career highs in goals (43), assists (56) and points (99), while leading the Devils to third in the NHL and a franchise-high 52 wins.
+Hughes' 43 goals placed him top-ten in the NHL among goal-scorers, while his 99 points set a franchise record for most points in a season.
+Hughes was selected for his second career All-Star Game and qualified for the Stanley Cup playoffs for the first time in his career.
+His franchise-record 99th point, which he recorded in the final game of the 2022–23 regular season, was an assist on the overtime game-winner and first career goal by his brother, Luke Hughes, who had just joined the Devils one game prior.
+Hughes was also nominated for the Lady Byng Memorial Trophy, an award granted to the player exhibiting the best "sportsmanship and gentlemanly conduct combined with a high standard of playing ability".